 c) CRPD elections

 Marine recalled that 9 CRPD Committee member positions will be renewed in June this year.
 States can nominate candidates until 11th April 2020.
 She explained that EDF has continued to advocate towards the commission for the nomination of an EU candidate- both at the level of the services and the new commissioner, yet it seems that such nomination is unlikely.
-So far she said that the Secretariat only hear the name of a potential candidate from Slovenia- a man without disability but who has been supporting the disability movement for many years.
+So far she said that the Secretariat only heard the name of a potential candidate from Slovenia- a man without disability but who has been supporting the disability movement for many years.
 Pirkko Mahlamäki said that Finland will not nominate a candidate.

 d) Gender Equality Strategy

 Marine gave updates on the Gender Equality Strategy.
 She explained that EDF participated in various consultations in 2019.
 There was an intense period of work in December in advocacy towards the Gender Equality strategy.
 EDF published recommendations and Ana Pelaez and Catherine where part of a joint meeting with the Disability Unit and the Gender Equality Unit.
 Ana also spoke at a hearing organised by the FEMM Committee of the Parliament on the next strategy.
-Now the Commission published another consulted open until 13th February and to which EDF will send feedbacks; it was also sent to EDF members.
+Now the Commission published another consultation open until 13th February and to which EDF will send feedbacks; it was also sent to EDF members.

 European Day, Access City Awards, Work Forum